kmc6/F1/README.md

 ### Loading Source Data

-The extracted CSV files dataset were loaded into a Pandas DataFrame using the `pd.read_csv()` function.
+CSV files were loaded into a dataframe using the `pd.read_csv()` function from the Pandas library.
+Dataframes was the best structure for EDAA as it provide functions for analyzing, cleaning, exploring, and manipulating data in a simple table-like structure for inspection as well as ef (TODO: add source).
 An example for loading the drivers.csv text file is shown in figure 3.

 ```python
 # Declare functions